jhpyle/docassemble/demo.md

   to it by the name of the variable itself, using the method .object_possessive().
 For example, suppose you create an object, case.judge, with the class of Individual.
-If the name of case.judge is ever needed, docassemble will use the question above to ask "What is the name of the judge in the case?"
+If the name of case.judge is ever needed, the Steward will use the question above to ask "What is the name of the judge in the case?"
 If the object is called user, it will ask "What is your name?"
 If the object is called village_idiot, it will ask "What is the village idiot's name?"